Rfam/rfam-docs/docs/source/glossary.rst

 Infernal
 --------

 `Infernal <http://eddylab.org/infernal/>`_  is the core software that enables us to make consensus RNA secondary structure profiles (covariance models (CMs)) for our families.
 We also use Infernal for searching sequence databases for homologous RNAs.
-See the Infernal website.
+See the `Infernal website <http://eddylab.org/infernal>`_ for more details.

 MFOLD
 -----